Yes, I know “chai tea” is redundant.

 It contains organic, flash dried black tea that offers a richer, fuller flavor.
 Since it doesn’t contain any additives, it’s carb, sugar, and gluten-free.
 In addition to the black tea, it contains ginger, cardamom, nutmeg, black pepper, cinnamon and cloves.

 - Organic ingredients

 If you’re looking for a more authentic tasting tea, this product by Blue Lotus is a great option.
-For the serious tea drinker, the fact that the tea is processed into powder form is a big drawback.
-Typically, loose leaf tea offers the freshest flavor, whereas powdered tea can contain not only tea leaves but the stems as well.
+For the serious tea drinker, the fact that the tea is processed into powder may be a drawback.
+Many tea connoisseurs snub their noses at anything that is not loose leaf tea.
+And it is true that loose leaves do offer the freshest flavor.

-Overall, aside from how the tea leaves are processed, this blend offers a rich full earthy flavor that will allow you to customize it with the sweeteners and milk of your choosing.
+However you feel about the powdered form, the Blue Lotus Chai blend offers a rich, full, earthy flavor that tastes great on it own.
+Or you can customize it with the sweeteners and milk of your choosing.